-During the first half of 2023, the spot uranium price increased +\$8.42 to \$56.10 and the long-term uranium price increased \$4.00 to \$56.00.
-This followed 2022 where long-term prices increased from \$42.75 to \$52.00 and a price surge for conversion and enrichment services.
-However, uranium equities were flat to down during the first half of 2023, which in our opinion was due to macroeconomic general market factors.
+During the nine months ended September 30, 2023, the spot uranium price increased +\$23.90 or 50.1% to \$71.58.
+The uranium market improved significantly during the third quarter as more than half of the year-to-date increase occurred during this quarter, including \$11.65 in September alone.
+As measured by uranium mining exchange-traded funds (ETFs), uranium equities were flat to down during the first six months of 2023.
+However the Sprott large capitalization and junior miner ETFs increased about 40% during the current quarter while spot uranium was up 28%.
+Because of outperformance earlier in the year, physical uranium has still outperformed equities through the third quarter.
 The events of 2022 have set in motion uranium market and nuclear fuel opportunities for the next decade and beyond.
 There are positive catalysts across multiple levels of the nuclear fuel and uranium markets.
 Underlying fundamentals are the strongest in decades.
 This is attributable to multiple factors, including climate change, energy security, supply chain and energy scarcity initiatives.
 The supply/demand imbalance has flipped from a market with excess supply into a market with excess future demand.
 With the reduced availability of secondary supplies, utilities have begun adding multi-year contracts with mining companies for primary supply.
 The drivers expanding the demand for nuclear fuel include non-nuclear nations adding nuclear power generation, nuclear nations expanding fleets and/or extending lives of existing reactors, idled nuclear reactors being redeployed, the reversal of phase-outs and shutdowns, and the deployment of advanced reactors / SMRs.
 However, the challenge is in meeting increasing demand simultaneously with supply constraints from the world's largest suppliers.
-We believe future uranium equity prices will reflect the underlying positive fundamentals in the nuclear/uranium sector after general market conditions improve.
+We believe uranium equity prices will continue to strengthen and reflect the underlying positive fundamentals in the nuclear/uranium sector.
+Most notably during the quarter, multiple market analysts have flagged low availability of mobile secondary inventories.
+We believe the continued draw down of inventories to be a market catalyst of the recent uptick in uranium prices.